+Would you like to expand your digital presence in Europe?
 Whether you’re just starting your business or looking to expand your reach in European countries, Indigoextra Ltd. has the experience and expertise needed to guide you through the process.
-Our multilingual team combines experienced copywriters, translators, link builders and web designers.
+Our multilingual team combines experienced copywriters, translators, link builders and web designers speaking 9 different languages.
 We would be delighted to review your site and create a perfect SEO strategy for your company.
 Contact us to find out how our multilingual SEO services can help boost your online presence in Europe.

 The benefits of European SEO

 Multilingual SEO is the most effective way to reach potential customers, fans or readers across the globe.
 A study by IAB Europe, a leading authority on internet marketing trends in various European countries (including Germany, the UK, France and Spain), concluded that the average European spends 15 hours every week browsing the internet.
 It also found that 96% of all European internet users search online for purchases.
 Therefore, companies and organisations seeking to expand their customer base and visibility in European markets have a clear interest in boosting their ranking on local versions of Google and other search engines.

 That’s easier said than done.
 SEO ranking factors are constantly being refined to prevent businesses from artificially boosting their search engine results.
 Any SEO marketing strategy requires state-of-the-art knowledge of how Google ranks websites.
 When looking to expand your online presence in Europe, make sure to keep the following in mind:

 - Optimise your web design